A fine English, striking, library 5-glass mantel clock with platform escapement and in a rosewood case. Circa 1845. Attributed by me to Dent.

 Condition: Totally original.
 The movement is working well, keeping precise time and striking

-correctly however, though not badly worn, would greatly benefit from a complete
+correctly however, it would greatly benefit from a complete overhaul especially being

-blued well and undamaged.
-The case is very good and has never been re-polished,
+undamaged.
+The case is very good and beautifully French Poloshed, it is of

-it is of excellent colour and the photographs do not serve it justice.
-It shows signs of
+excellent colour and the photographs do not serve it justice.
+It merely shows signs of

-is present but requires attention.
-The finely cast handle retains its original fire gilding
+and back door lock are present and working.
+The finely cast handle retains its